Lioryossef/cts-virtualization-workshop/13.snapshot-restore/README.md

 ![Screen Shot 2022-08-06 at 23 11 49](https://user-images.githubusercontent.com/64369864/183264706-f6c80f0d-0cd7-4f95-89c0-7bf94e6fa660.png)

-Now you can check by refreshing `ParksMap` [http://parksmap-parksmap-project-namespace.apps.master.aelfassy.com](http://parksmap-%parksmap-project-namespace%.%cluster_subdomain%), and as before it should **fail** to load national parks locations from the backend service and no longer display them on the map.

 # Exercise: Restore the VM's boot disk

 In this exercise, let's restore our MongoDB database VM (by using the CLI) to the snapshot created in the previous exercise.